 Video 3 - Change Tracker in Entity Framework Core

-This is a very useful practical walkthrough of the five main ChangeTracker states: Detached, Added, Unchanged, Modified, and Deleted.
+This video is a practical walkthrough of the five main ChangeTracker states: Detached, Added, Unchanged, Modified, and Deleted, with examples that connect those states to common save workflows.

 Key timestamps: